geneleaf/docs.geneleaf/Glossary.rst

     double heterozygosity
         The presence of two different mutated alleles at two separate genetic loci.

-    Electronic Health Record
-    EHR
-        An electronic health record (EHR) is a digital version of a patient's paper chart.
-EHRs are real-time, patient-centered records that make information available instantly and securely to authorized users.

-    Electronic Medical Record
-    EMR
-        An electronic medical record (EMR), is the systematized collection of patient and population electronically-stored health information in a digital format.
-These records can be shared across different health care settings.

-    Epic
-        The Epic EMR system

     epigenetics
         The study of heritable changes that do not affect the DNA sequence but influence gene expression.